It takes a village to raise a child

-A Community Space
+A Welcoming Space

 Parents are welcome to stay throughout the day, relax and catch up in the café, browse the library or take part in community activities – such as Yoga and cooking classes that are regularly scheduled.

-Innova Academy also hosts activities and events that build our sense of community and enjoy our environment.
+Innova Academy also hosts activities and events that build our sense of community and to enjoy our environment.

 While many people are involved with the education of a child, with teachers and schools taking a large responsibility in education, we believe that the process works best as a partnership between home and school.

 Education is a complex undertaking involving many people with many needs and interests.
-At Innova Academy we believe that it is important that parents and the school work together in partnership and seeks to provide transparent and responsive communication and interactions with parents at all times.
+At Innova Academy, we believe that it is important that parents and the school work together in partnership and seeks to provide transparent and responsive communication and interactions with parents at all times.

 Our doors are always open and we are always ready to listen and help find solutions.
 Indeed, Innova actively seeks parent input and feedback as part of our ongoing efforts for continual improvement.
-What’s more, in everything we do, Innova’s communications systems ensure everyone is in the loop with what’s happening in our busy school community.
+What’s more, in everything we do, Innova’s communication systems ensure everyone is in the loop with what’s happening in our busy school community.

 Innova works with parent groups to create special opportunities for parents to learn more about our programmes, discuss parenting issues and to get together in social interest groups.
 We also support parent activities, such as regular guest speakers, English lessons, cooking classes and parent choirs.

 A Learning Community

-The Origins Research and Learning Institute (ORLI) is based at Innova Academy and offers a regular program of courses and workshops for teachers and parents and is open to teachers and parents from other schools.
+The Origins Research and Learning Institute (ORLI) is based at Innova Academy and offers a regular program of courses and workshops for staffs and parents and is open to staff and parents from other schools.